jainrijul2003/LoginSystemJWTauth/README.md

 in .env file  ( uncomment the section )
 <img width="275" alt="Screenshot 2024-06-13 at 3 40 28 PM" src="https://github.com/jainrijul2003/secure-login-system/assets/100368294/5a78fffe-16e6-40f6-9117-bcb64a07d1b2">

-mysql //( i am using phpmyadmin on localhost so "mysql" as host here  )
+mysql //( i am using phpmyadmin on localhost so "mysql" as connection here  )
 jwtAPI  //( datadase name )

 then Run ~